sf-wdi-31/how-to-hide-secrets/submit-homework.md

 **Do NOT Submit**

 * Exercises from morning/afternoon modules.
-These are are for your own practice / review and are NOT submitted.
+These are are for your own practice / review and are NOT submitted unless explicitly requested.

 ## Fork and Pull Request Workflow